hummingbot/hummingbot-site/docs/developers/gateway/running-amm-arb.md

 >>> gateway connect pangolin
 ```

-!!! warning
+!!! warning "Remove private keys from clipboard"
-    **Ensure to remove private keys from clipboard once used.**
+    Make sure to remove the copied private keys from your clipboard after use.

 ## Setting Up Global Configuration